 |The natural bond between moms and their offspring is always precious to observe.
 Many visitors gathered around this area in awe of the experience.

-These benefits, generally are expected and relevant while living in most holiday homes.
-During times of the pandemic, we could easily have been deprived of these items and based on the fact we have not been deprived, we are very grateful.
+These benefits generally are expected and relevant while living in most holiday homes.
+During the pandemic, we could easily have been deprived of these items, and based on the fact we have not been deprived, we are very grateful.

-We thank the reader for their kind observation and comments and without a doubt, some factors make this peculiar scenario tolerable preventing us from banging our heads on the wall in sheer frustration.
+We thank the reader for their kind observation and comments.
+Without a doubt, some factors make this peculiar scenario tolerable, preventing us from banging our heads on the wall in sheer frustration.

-With tongue in cheek, I’ll answer this question, asking Tom for input in regard to his perceptions as well but will combine our answers in the following:
+With tongue in cheek, I’ll answer this question, asking Tom for input regarding his perceptions as well but will combine our answers in the following: